emerginganalytics/cyberarena/PubSub/README.md

 ---
 ---
+## [ validator.py ]:
+This script is what is used to test creation and deletion of Pub/Sub topics and subscribers.
+Not a final design

+---
 ## [ cg-post.py ]:
 This script can be used with any workout.
 All that needs to be done is to call the script from within the respective workout validation script and it will POST a status to the